smaurice101/readthedocs/docs/source/api.rst

 - max_output_tokens determines tokens to return

 RETURNS: The file name the response was written to by video chatgpt.

+**46. viperpreprocessrtms(vipertoken,host,port,topic,producerid,offset,maxrows=0,enabletls=0,delay=100,brokerhost='',brokerport=-999,microserviceid='',
+                              topicid=-999,rtmsstream='',searchterms='',rememberpastwindows='',identifier='',
+                              preprocesstopic='',patternscorethreshold='',array=0,saveasarray=0,rawdataoutput=0)**

+**Parameters:**

+** : string, required

+*VIPERTOKEN* : string, required

+- A token given to you by VIPER administrator.

+*host* : string, required

+- Indicates the url where the VIPER instance is located and listening.

+*port* : int, required

+- Port on which VIPER is listenting.

+*topic* : string, optional

+- This is the topic containing preprocessed data for entities

+*producerid* : string, required

+- Producerid for the topic.

+*offset* : int, required

+- This is the offset to start reading from ususally -1

+*maxrows* : int, required

+- The number of offsets to rollback the datastream

+*enabletls* : int, required

+- if 0, no encryption, otherwise if 1 all data are encrypted

+*brokerhost* : string, optional

+- Address of Kafka broker - if none is specified it will use broker address in VIPER.ENV file

+*brokerport* : int, optional

+- Port Kafka is listening on - if none is specified it will use port in the VIPER.ENV file

+*delay* : int, optional

+- delay parameter to wait for Kafka to respond - in milliseconds.

+*microserviceid* : string, optional

+- If you are routing connections to VIPER through a microservice then indicate it here.

+*topicid* : int, required

+- Specifies how entities are processed.

+*rtmsstream* : string, required

+- Specifies Kafka topic to stream the TEXT data into.
+Separate multiple topics by comma.

+*searchterms* : string, required

+- Search terms to use to search the data in text data.
+Separate by semi-colon for

+  for different searches for different rtmsstream topics.

+*rememberpastwindows* : int, required

+- How many sliding time windows for TML to remember.

+*identifier* : string, optional

+- Identifies this analysis.

+*preprocesstopic* : string, required

+- Kafka topic to store the output.

+*patternscorethreshold* : int, required

+- Threshold number for the occurence of the search terms.

+*array* : int, optional

+- Process data as arrays

+*saveasarray* : int, optional

+- Save output as arrays.

+*rawdataoutput* : int, optional

+- Output raw data used in the TML processing

+RETURNS: Null

 .. autosummary::
    :toctree: generated